kubevela/kubevela.github.io/blog/2026-08-25-lfx-helm-lru-cache.md

 Helm is widely used in the Kubernetes ecosystem to package and distribute applications.
 A Helm chart packages the Kubernetes resources and configuration required to deploy an application.

 KubeVela allows applications to be composed using different **Component** types, where each component forms part of an application.
+In addition to components, an application can include Traits, Policies, and Workflow Steps to define its behavior, configuration, and deployment process.

-Historically, KubeVela's `helm` Component was provided through the **FluxCD addon**.
+Historically, helm charts were deployed through the **FluxCD addon**.
 The addon included the Helm ComponentDefinition and the FluxCD controllers required for Helm chart delivery.
 Users who wanted to deploy a Helm chart through KubeVela therefore had to enable the FluxCD addon first.
+The dedicated `helmchart` component was introduced later.

-With the introduction of KubeVela's **native Helm provider**, Helm charts can be handled directly by KubeVela without relying on the FluxCD addon.
-The native provider can fetch and process charts from sources such as Helm repositories, OCI registries, and chart URLs.
+KubeVela later introduced the native [helmchart component]( https://kubevela.io/docs/end-user/components/references#helmchart), bringing Helm chart support directly into KubeVela through CueX providers.
+Instead of relying on FluxCD, the native component can fetch and render Helm charts directly from sources such as Helm repositories, OCI registries, and chart URLs.

-This also means that Helm chart fetching and processing happen directly as part of KubeVela's application reconciliation.
+This makes Helm chart processing part of KubeVela's own application delivery workflow, allowing charts to be handled directly during application reconciliation without requiring an external Helm delivery controller.

 ```yaml
 apiVersion: core.oam.dev/v1beta1